-Until now, most of Wacom's tablets have been aimed squarely at professional designers and illustrators, and serious hobbyists, working with Adobe Photoshop and Illustrator at their (very stylish) desks.
+Until now, most of Wacom's tablets have been aimed squarely at professional designers and illustrators, and serious hobbyists, working with Adobe Photoshop, Illustrator and other drawing software at their (very stylish) desks.

 - Check out our guide to the best free video editing software

 - We've also rounded up the best free photo editors

 - Get creative with our list of the best free Android apps

 The new Wacom One takes a different approach, as it's an entry-level device that the company says should be particularly handy for editing photos and videos for social media.

 The Wacom One doesn't work with iOS, but that's not a huge problem for artists given an iPad and Apple Pencil will do pretty much the same job.

 Unlike Wacom's professional-grade Intuos tablets, the Wacom One is a 'pen display', which means you can draw directly onto its 920 x 1,080 full HD screen.
 You do that using the included pressure-sensitive pen, which the company is keen to point out "does not require a pen battery or recharge, ever".
 Take that, Apple.